Flare00/Flare00/README.md

- - 🔭 Student in Computer Sciences in Imagine Master at Montpellier University
+ - 🔭 Unity & VR developer at VirtualisVR.
- - ✨ Interested in Video Games and 3D Programing
+ - ✨ Interested in VR, Video Games and 3D Programing.

 <!--
 **Flare00/Flare00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.